Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 To adapt the plugin to my workflow, I opted to include several distributors and functions in a single plugin, as opposed to having multiple plugins with narrower scopes.
 This makes the BoM export process simpler and faster, as well as allowing for full coverage of parts - if a symbol is lacking any recognizable distributor part numbers, I want them to be flagged in a different file for manual review (as it could be a mistake).

 I added some quality-of-life features such as checking if a component has multiple distributors defined, or identical components have differing part numbers.
 I also added a "sanity check" for JLCPCB parts, where it compares known details of parts to details of the symbols in the schematic, highlighting any gross mismatches.
+This system can also suggest suitable Basic parts to replace Extended parts.

 ### Inspiration
-The project was inspired by [Wokwi's JLCPCB BoM Plugin](https://github.com/wokwi/kicad-jlcpcb-bom-plugin) - if you just want a simple plugin for exporting a BoM for JLCPCB's PCB Assembly, that should do the trick as well.
+The project was originally inspired by [Wokwi's JLCPCB BoM Plugin](https://github.com/wokwi/kicad-jlcpcb-bom-plugin) - if you just want a simple plugin for exporting a BoM for JLCPCB's PCB Assembly, that should do the trick as well.
 (Do note that if you have multiple identical components but assign different JLCPCB numbers, Wokwi's plugin will only use the first one it finds and ignore the rest.
 This could be an issue if you're using something like X7R and X5R capacitors of identical footprint/value.
 My plugin does not have this behaviour and keeps both JLCPCB part numbers).

 ## Features